 Similarities & Differences

-- The K701’s sound-stage is said to be unnaturally large.
-Music sounds distant at times when it really shouldn’t The Q701’s by contrast is more realistic, and so much more enjoyable.
-It is still huge, but not abnormally so.
+The K701’s sound-stage is said to be unnaturally large.
+Music sounds distant at times when it really shouldn’t.
+The Q701’s by contrast is more realistic, and so much more enjoyable.
+It is still large, but not abnormally so.

 If you dig the the sound signature of this headphone, I would recommend going with the Q701.
 It has more bass impact, but retains all of the qualities of the 701.
 It also has a detachable cable and happens to be a lot more affordable as well.
 The sound-stage has been improved and is no longer abnormally large and unnatural.
 There is really no reason to buy the K701 anymore, unless you really wanted to seek out an Austrian model.

 Stu is determined to provide the truth about all things audio, and strives to deliver excellent content to you the reader!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His attention to detail and perfectionist attitude are what allow him to excel, but it can be both a blessing and a hindrance at times.